jmleglise/beachfront-vacation-home-rental/src/content/homepage/english/-index.md

   - title: "Is parking available?"
     content: "Yes, on the property, 2 vehicles can be parked one behind the other."
   - title: "Does this vacation rental have a pool ?"
-    content: "No, the vacation home does not have a pool.
-The beach is at the end of the garden!
-The Aquabella aquatic complex in Ouistreham is just a 4-minute bike ride away.
+    content: "The beach is in front of the garden!
+And the Aquabella aquatic complex in Ouistreham is just a 4-minute bike ride away.
 (70m water slide, splashpad, and a solarium to relax with your feet in the sand.
 Various aquatic activities are scheduled throughout the year: aquabike classes, aquafitness, baby swimming, etc. Around €6 per day per person.)"
   - title: "Is the rental suitable for babies or people with reduced mobility ?"
     content: "Unfortunately, neither.
 We do not have baby equipment.
-The stairs and windows are currently not secured.
-For people with reduced mobility, there are 2 bedrooms, a toilet, and a ground-floor shower room, but the kitchen and living room are upstairs."
+The stairs are currently not secured.
+For people with reduced mobility, there are 2 bedrooms, a toilet, and shower room at ground-floor, but the kitchen and living room are upstairs."
   - title: "What are the amenities of the house ?"
     content: "The house is fully equipped, as it is our primary residence.
-Fully equipped kitchen, garden with gas barbecue and gas plancha, washing machine, dryer, dishwasher, Nespresso coffee maker, toaster...
-Feel free to ask us about any specific equipment you might need."
+Fully equipped kitchen, garden with gas barbecue and gas plancha, washing machine, dryer, dishwasher, Nespresso coffee maker, toaster... powerfull Internet, But no TV."
   - title: "How far is the vacation home from the beach ?"
-    content: "Precisely 35m from the front door.
-However, depending on the tide coefficient, you might have to walk much further to reach the sea :-) The house is located on a frontline plot, with the gate opening directly onto Boulevard Aristide Briand along Riva Bella beach.
+    content: "Precisely 25m from the front door.
+However, depending on the tide coefficient, you might have to walk much further to reach the sea :-) The house is located on a frontline plot, with the gate opening directly onto Riva Bella beach.
 The house is situated towards the back of the plot, providing slight protection, which is appreciated during strong winds."
 ---